Strappazzon/PD2-Real-Weapon-Names/.github/CONTRIBUTING.md

 * Please test your code before you submit changes.
 Untested code will **not** be merged!
 * Make sure your PR is up-to-date with the rest of the code.

+### Code style

+To facilitate meeting the criteria below you can press the `Shift + Alt + F` key combination (default) when **vscode-lua** is active and VS Code will format the file for you.

+#### Indentation

+Use tabs for indenting your code and swear an oath to never mix tabs and spaces.

+#### Trailing Whitespaces

+Clean up any trailing whitespace in your Lua and JSON files before committing.

+#### Characters Limit

+You should limit your lines to 175 characters.

 ## Licensing

 By contributing to this repository, you agree to license your work under the current license of this repository: In this case, MIT.